reivax-boucoi/TP_Reseau/Readme.md

 ### Issues
+*Potential issue* Should we delete users after their mail was read ?

 ~~storeMsg() procedure is moving headUser instead of moving a copy !!~~ ~~reading letters from any user always returns user0 letters~~